puneetred/ChainPilot/README.md

 ## **Overview**

-ChainPilot is an advanced blockchain interaction agent that integrates blockchain functionalities with AI-based operations.
+ChainPilot is a blockchain interaction agent that integrates blockchain functionalities with AI-based operations.
 Built on the Coinbase Developer Platform (CDP) SDK, ChainPilot can autonomously interact with the Ethereum Layer 2 (Base) network, perform blockchain tasks, and provide an AI-powered conversational interface via a Streamlit app.

 ## **Features**